Everything You Need to Know About Hilton Honors in 2023

 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 Opinions expressed here are the author’s alone.
 As an Amazon Associate I earn from qualifying purchases.
 See our Advertising Policy

-Hilton Hotel’s loyalty program, Honors, is one of the best in the world.
-Here’s everything you wanted to know about Hilton Honors.
+Hilton Hotel’s loyalty program is one of the best in the world.
+Here’s everything you wanted to know about the Hilton Honors rewards program.

 Hilton Worldwide Brands

-Hilton owns 18 different brands that feature a variety of varied price levels, room types, and features.
+Hilton owns 18 different brands that feature a variety of rates, room types and features.
 The brand has “select service” properties like Hampton inn that do not offer a restaurant but do provide breakfast for guests.